 The tendency to neglect the doctrine that vedAnticstudy is intended only for the competent is responsible for the confused thinking of modern days.
 Even simple crafts such as masonry or carpentry, require a preliminary course of training.
 But in the field of brahma-vidyA, the science of value of the Self, the highest and the most difficult of all sciences, everyone thinks himself competent and entitled to study the system of advaita and even to sit in judgment over it.
 This attitude must go and must be replaced by earnest endeavor to secure first the necessary competence.’ shrI Chandrasekhara Bharati (Pearls-of-Wisdom).

 ‘Some rivers flow directly into the ocean.
 Others first join bigger rivers and then merge with the ocean.
 So also the paths of devotion, meditation and desireless work lead by stages to the ultimate Realization.
 The path of Knowledge is a direct means but it is difficult.
-To follow it, an aspirant requires the four-fold qualifications namely viveka, vairAgya, shama and the like and mumukShutva.’ shrI Abhinava Vidyatirtha (
+To follow it, an aspirant requires the four-fold qualifications namely viveka, vairAgya, shama and the like and mumukShutva.’ shrI Abhinava Vidyatirtha (Pearls-of-Wisdom).

 Translation: